 - Then you should work out, preferably swimming

-- If it’s a sativa strain you should take a cold shower
+- If your cannabis sativa strain is causing psychoactive effects, you should take a cold shower

 - After that drink some coffee